 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for various alkaloids and psychoactive substances.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.

 Serotonin 5-HT1F receptors, previously known as 5-HT1Ebeta receptors, are located primarily in the hippocampus, cortex and dorsal raphe nucleus.
-The physiological role of 5-HT1F receptors is currently unknown.
-The human 5-HT1F receptor gene has been localized to chromosome 3 (3q11).
+The human 5-HT1F receptor is closely related to the 5-ht1E receptor and its gene has been localized to chromosome 3 (3q11).